Components

 States

 The checkbox input allows for two states: unselected and selected.
-The default view of a set of checkboxes is having no option selected.
+By default, checkboxes will be unselected.